Jason Adams

 Greg Lilly

-Greg Lilly grew up in Bristol, Virginia then lived in Charlotte, North Carolina.
-The rich storytelling tradition of the South captivated him and he began writing.
-He first turned to creating short stories after plot lines and characters emerged from the technical manuals he wrote for a large family-owned corporation.
-His first novel, Fingering the Family Jewels – a Derek Mason Mystery, grew from those Charlotte experiences.
+Greg grew up in Southwest Virginia then lived in Charlotte, North Carolina.
+The rich storytelling tradition of the South captivated him, and he began writing.
+He first turned to creating short stories after plot lines emerged from the technical manuals he wrote for a large family-owned corporation.
+He published short stories and the Derek Mason Mystery series.

-Greg Lilly grew up in Bristol, Virginia then lived in Charlotte, North Carolina.
-The rich storytelling tradition of the South captivated him and he began writing.
-He first turned to creating short stories after plot lines and characters emerged from the technical manuals he wrote for a large family-owned corporation.
-His first novel, Fingering the Family Jewels – a Derek Mason Mystery, grew from those Charlotte experiences.
+Greg grew up in Southwest Virginia then lived in Charlotte, North Carolina.
+The rich storytelling tradition of the South captivated him, and he began writing.
+He first turned to creating short stories after plot lines emerged from the technical manuals he wrote for a large family-owned corporation.
+He published short stories and the Derek Mason Mystery series.

 Gina McKnight